John Washington: Colony of Virginia

-Washington continued to stay at the home of Col. Nathaniel Pope, who had emigrated from England to Maryland about twenty years earlier, then moved to Virginia where he became a planter on the Northern Neck and a justice of the peace for Northumberland County in 1651 and Lt.Col. of the militia in 1655.
+Washington initially lived at the home of Col. Nathaniel Pope, who had emigrated from England to Maryland about twenty years earlier, then moved across the Potomac River to Virginia where he became a planter on the Northern Neck and a justice of the peace for what was then Northumberland County in 1651 and four years later Lt.Col. of the local militia.
 During his stay, Washington fell in love with his host's daughter Anne, whom he married late in 1658 or early in 1659.
 She gave birth to their first son, Laurence in October 1659.
 Around that time, Washington learned that his nemesis Capt.
-Prescott had hanged a woman as a witch and brought murder charges against him in the Maryland General Court; however, the trial conflicted with Laurence's baptism, so Prescott went free for lack of evidence.
+Prescott had hanged a woman as a witch, and brought murder charges against him in the Maryland General Court; however, the trial conflicted with Laurence's baptism, so Prescott went free for lack of evidence.

-Col. Pope gave the couple a wedding gift of 700 acre on Mattox Creek as well as a loan of 80 pounds for startup expenses, which he forgave in his will, which was filed in April 1660.
+Col. Pope gave the couple a wedding gift of 700 acre on Mattox Creek, as well as a loan of 80 pounds for startup expenses, which he forgave in his will, which was filed in April 1660.
 In 1664, Washington bought 100 acres on Bridges Creek near the confluence with the Potomac River, and settled there, in what is now part of George Washington Birthplace National Monument.
 Washington became a successful planter, depending on the labour of Black slaves and white indentured servants to cultivate tobacco as a commodity crop as well as kitchen crops needed to support his household and workers.
 By 1668 he was growing tobacco, with holdings of 5000 acre.
 His will disposed of more than 8500 acre of land.